Understanding 360-Degree Feedback

 In a 360-degree feedback survey, there is usually space for unstructured comments from the responder.
 Comment boxes may follow each set of behavior descriptions and appear at the end of the questionnaire as well.
 These spontaneous comments are generally a rich source of insight.

-Once everyone has responded, results are compiled and presented (with great care and in a carefully anonymous way) to the coachee in report form.
+Once everyone has responded, results are compiled and presented (in a careful, anonymous way) to the coachee in report form.
 A good 360 service can provide reports immediately, allowing maximum impact.

 Exploring the report directly will usually require at least two coaching sessions.
 But throughout the remainder of the coaching engagement, the survey will provide a deep well of material from which the coach and coachee may draw.